I Could Be the One: Commercial performance

 "I Could Be the One" peaked at number three on the Swedish Singles Chart.
-The single also saw massive success worldwide, particularly in the United Kingdom, where the single entered at number one on the UK Singles Chart on February 17, 2013 ― for the week ending dated February 23, 2013 ― becoming both Avicii and Nicky Romero's first chart-topping single in Britain.
+The single also saw massive success worldwide, particularly in the United Kingdom, where the single entered at number one on the UK Singles Chart on 17 February 2013 ― for the week ending 23 February 2013 ― becoming both Avicii and Nicky Romero's first chart-topping single in Britain.
 On the UK Dance Chart, "I Could Be the One" debuted at number one ahead of Baauer's "Harlem Shake", which entered the chart at number three.